OneBrainRepo/web-api/README.md

 Active conversation would be kept inside vector db History would be kept inside the Document DB
 This way current active conversation can be retrived quickly and faster

+MONGODB ENDPOINTS HAS SOME ERROR, CHECK IT
+ALSO DTOS HAS PROBLEMS AS WELL